Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 - Incorporating winter cereals and cover crops into rotation does not appear to have any effect on reducing weed competition for pea crops.

-- Choosing a competitive field pea cultivar may contribute more to managing weed competition than treating seed with thiamethoxam to alleviate shade avoidance response in seedlings.
+- Choosing a competitive field pea cultivar may contribute more to managing weed competition than treating the seed with thiamethoxam to alleviate shade avoidance response in seedlings.

 Study 1: Integrating winter cereals and cover crops for weed management in field pea

-Herbicide-resistant cleavers and kochia are increasingly difficult to control in all crops, but especially in field pea where herbicide options are limited and dominated by Group 2 chemistry.
+Herbicide-resistant cleavers and kochia are increasingly difficult to control in all crops, but especially in field pea, where herbicide options are limited and dominated by Group 2 chemistry.
 In field pea crops, it is nearly impossible to control kochia populations resistant to both Group 2 and 9, and cleavers resistant to Group 2, by using in-crop herbicides only.

 This rotational study was designed to examine the role winter cereals and cover crops might play in managing these weeds over the course of a five-year rotation (Table 1).
 The reasoning was that kochia, an early-emerging weed, can be well-managed in the winter cereal rotation and that cleavers (a winter annual) could be managed through a combination of winter cereals and cover crops.